Starfodders/Hearth-Client/README.md

 12. Visual bugs tied to the sizing of the landing page image as well as the main fireplace visual
 13. Cannot alter the sound of meditation or the initial start up matchsticks on mobile, different method of adjustment
 14. 😉 DISABLED - Bot Nav adjusts state too much in response to scrolling, add minimum move
-15. Unclear how to navigate from Feedback/Meditation page?
+15. 😀 DONE - Unclear how to navigate from Feedback/Meditation page?
 Improve tutorial

 ### API Endpoints
 1. (POST) Login